Praqma/web-alliance/_pages/gatherings.md

 09.00
 {: .agenda-time }
-Introduction to Day 2 - Motivation for metrics
+Introduction to Day 2 and thesis project summaries
 {: .agenda-name }
+Presenting a few results from academia
+{: .right }

 09.15
 {: .agenda-time }
-Siemens' metrics efforts
+Metrics efforts at Siemens Wind Systems
 {: .agenda-name }
+Measuring continuous delivery and using code near metrics {: .right }

 10.15
 {: .agenda-time }